jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

   Function ReadThickness(FileName)
 	   string FileName
-      //if you need help with your function, make sure you send me your current version and include data and how it fails.
+      //if you need help with your function, make sure you send me your current version
+      //and include data and how it fails.
       //This function depends on rigid name structure and known and fixed text file content.
       //this function can be easily modified to return different values from the table
       //
       //To use this place this code in a text file with extension .ipf file in
-      //Documents/Wavemetrics/Igor Pro 7 User Procedures/Igor Procedures (or /Igor Pro 6 Igor Procedures/)
+      //Documents/Wavemetrics/Igor Pro 7 User Procedures/Igor Procedures
+      //(or /Igor Pro 6 Igor Procedures/)
       //ipf files placed in Igor Procedures folder are loaded always when Igor starts.
       //
       //Then in Nika : check "use sample Transmission (T)" checkbox and